-Based on our research and development plans, we expect that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term investments, will be sufficient to fund our operations through
+Based on our research and development plans, we expect that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term investments, will be sufficient to fund our operations into the second quarter of 2021.

-.
 We have based this estimate on assumptions that may prove to be wrong, however, and we could use our capital resources sooner than we expect.

-Fundina Requirements
+Funding Requirements